danielrosehill/Claude-Agent-Picker-Pattern/README.md

 ## Why Bother With Subagents At All?

-Some are strenously against multiagent systems.
+Some are strenuously against multiagent systems.

 But this quote from the Anthropic docs illustrates why it's worth persevering with working with subagents in spite of this limit: